Darko Jevtić: Wacker Innsbruck (loan)

 On 2 September 2013, Basel announced that Jevtić had joined the Austrian club Wacker Innsbruck on a one-year loan.

 Lech Poznań (loan)

-On 11 June 2014, Jevtić was loaned to Polish Ekstraklasa club, Lech Poznań.
-The contract contained the option of a definite purchase and on 25 January 2015, Lech Pozan pulled the option and Jevtić signed a three-and-a-half-year contract.
+On 11 June 2014, Jevtić was loaned to Polish Ekstraklasa club Lech Poznań.
+The contract contained the option of a definite purchase and on 25 January 2015, Lech Poznan exercised the option to sign Jevtić ona three-and-a-half-year contract.